 Participants in the program may avail themselves of the Clinician-Investigator Pathway (i.e. short-tracking) as defined by the American Board of Internal Medicine.
-Most program participants are trainees with both an M.D. and Ph.D. degrees.
-M.D.’s with a Master’s degree and/or other substantial research experience can also be considered.
+Most program participants are trainees with both a MD and a PhD degree.
+MD’s with a master’s degree and/or other substantial research experience can also be considered.

-For academic Dermatology applicants, completion of a PGY1year in the Washington University Preliminary Internal Medicine program (or alternative) is followed by three years of dermatology residency.
-The 3rd year of dermatology is comprised of 75% research and 25% clinical training in preparation for additional full-time post-doctoral research training in any laboratory within Washington University.
+For academic dermatology applicants, completion of a PGY1 year in the Washington University Preliminary Internal Medicine program (or alternative) is followed by three years of dermatology residency.
+The third year of dermatology is comprised of 75% research and 25% clinical training in preparation for additional full-time post-doctoral research training in any laboratory within Washington University.